 Complex conjugation $\bar A$ relates dotted and undotted spinors.
 Brackets ($[...]$) $\{...\}$ imply complete (anti)symmetrization, \ie

 $A^{\alpha(m)}$ denotes a totally symmetric multispinor $A^{\{\alpha_1 \ldots \alpha_m\}}$.

 The wedge symbol $\wedge$ is implicit.

-\section{Fields, equations, actions}
+\section{Fields, Equations, Actions}

-In the case of $4d$ space considered in this paper it is convenient to use the frame-like formalism in two-component spinor notation.
-In this formalism a bosonic spin-$s$ field of Fronsdal \cite{Fronsdal: 1978} is represented by multispinor one-forms \cite{Vasiliev:1987fortschr}:
+In the four-dimensional case considered in this paper, it is convenient to use the frame-like formalism in two-component spinor notation.
+In these terms, a bosonic spin-$s$ Fronsdal field \cite{Fronsdal: 1978} is represented by multispinor one-forms \cite{Vasiliev:1987fortschr}:

-which are symmetric in all dotted and all undotted spinor indices and obey the reality condition \cite{Vasiliev:1987fortschr}
+which are symmetric in all dotted and all undotted spinor indices and obey the reality condition \cite{Vasiliev:1987fortschr}: